All in One SEO vs Yoast SEO: Which Plugin Fits In With Your SEO Strategy?

 When comparing All in One SEO vs Yoast SEO from a beginner's standpoint, it’s important to make clear that both plugins will have a similar learning curve.

 While the purpose of both plugins is to make it easier to manage your SEO process, it’s still up to you to set everything correctly.

 This means that each WordPress SEO plugin is only going to work to the level of your understanding of each feature and how to get the most out of it.

 In this regard, Yoast SEO is the better option for beginners owing to the extensive amount of support materials offered.

 The Yoast SEO Academy provides a place to learn about search engine optimization and how this relates to each feature in Yoast’s suite of SEO tools.

-Because of these support and learning materials, along with the more intuitive interface, Yoast SEO may be a better option for new niche and authority website owners and even beginner eCommerce and small business website owners.
+Because of these support and learning materials, along with the more intuitive interface, Yoast SEO may be a better option for new niche and authority website owners and even beginner eCommerce and small business WordPress site owners.

 All in One SEO vs Yoast SEO: Which One is Better?

 It's an extremely close call when comparing All in One SEO vs Yoast SEO.
 Both search engine optimization plugins come with many of the same features and have a similar layout.

 The answer to which one of these WordPress SEO plugins is actually better is that it depends.
 Yoast SEO is a more expensive option but maybe better for beginners that need more instruction.